mlin2/InstrumentationServer/README.md

 Furthermore, the operating system running the instrumentation server has to be able to run bash scripts.

-All of the above except the android jar file have to be added to your PATH.
+All of the above except the android jar file have to be added to your [PATH] (http://unix.stackexchange.com/questions/26047/how-to-correctly-add-a-path-to-path).
 Alternatively, you can change the bash script "instrumentation.sh" in the projects root folder and add your individual program paths to all the programs that get executed there.

 The steps to get the server running are as follows:
 ```